 Where the research entails only minimal risk, it is sufficient if the research presents the prospect of benefits to participants or to a group that is the focus of the research and to which the participants belong.

-The research design should take into account factors that may affect the capacity of prospective participants to receive information, to consent to the research at some stage, or to participate in it.
-These factors may be permanent or may vary over time (e.g., the participant’s capacity to consent may fluctuate over time).
-Articles 3.9 and 3.10 in Chapter 3 establish other conditions regarding research that involve individuals who lack capacity to consent.
+The research design should take into account factors that may affect the decision-making capacity of prospective participants to receive information, to consent to the research at some stage, or to participate in it.
+These factors may be permanent or may vary over time (e.g., the participant’s decision-making capacity may fluctuate over time).
+Articles 3.9 and 3.10 in Chapter 3 establish other conditions regarding research that involve individuals who lack decision-making capacity.
 This includes the involvement of an authorized third party to consent on their behalf, and adequate provisions to ascertain the wishes of the individuals concerning their participation.

 Participants' Vulnerability and Research